Our service to you

 The Code of Conduct for the Supply of Electricity to Small Use Customers (Code) regulates and controls the conduct of retailers, distributors and electricity marketing agents who supply electricity to residential and small business customers.

-Electricity retailers who supply electricity to small use customers (i.e. those who consume less than 160 MWh of electricity per year; typically residential and small business customers) must develop a standard form contract which requires the ERA’s approval.
+Electricity retailers who supply electricity to small use customers (i.e. those who consume less than 160 MWh of electricity per year; typically residential and small business customers) must develop a Standard Form Contract which requires Economic Regulation Authority (ERA) approval.

 Our Customer Service Representatives are available to help you with any general questions or concerns that you may have.
 At times, however, you may feel we have not met the service standards outlined in our Customer Charter and would like to lodge a formal complaint.